ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 For instance, what should we do if the primary receives the operation *"Increment everyone's account balance by one cent"* &mdash; and we have a million bank accounts?
 In this case, the size of the state change would be huge, so passive backup would not be a good approach.

+The following factors should be evaluated when deciding between active and passive replication:

+* The update requires me to run a computation that costs `t` units of time
+* I have `n` nodes on which this update must be applied
+* The new state created by the computation is `s` bytes in size
+* The network connecting the nodes transmits data at a rate of `r` bytes per unit of time

+The question then boils down to crunching these numbers in order to work out which option gives me the quickest result.
 In general, then:

-* If an operation results in a large state change, then active replication is probably going to be better because sending the operation uses up much less bandwidth than sending the changed stated
+* If an operation results in a large state change, then active replication is probably going to be better because sending the operation over the network uses up much less bandwidth than sending the changed stated
 * If the cost of an operation is high, then passive replication is probably going to be better because the cost of computation is incurred only once (on the primary)

 Active replication is also known as *"State Machine Replication"*